wireapp/wire-docs/src/how-to/install/configure-federation.rst

 Consequences of the choice of Backend Domain
 --------------------------------------------

-* You need control over a specific subdomain of this backendDomain (to set an SRV DNS record as explained in the next section).
+* You need control over a specific subdomain of this Backend Domain (to set an SRV DNS record as explained in the next section).
 Without this control, you cannot federate with anyone.

 * This Backend Domain becomes part of the underlying identify of all users on your servers.

-   * Example: Let's say you choose ``example.com`` as your backendDomain.
+   * Example: Let's say you choose ``example.com`` as your Backend Domain.
      Your user known to you as Alice, and known on your server with ID ``ac41a202-2555-11ec-9341-00163e5e6c00`` will become known for other
      servers you federate with as